Splynter-Security/Threat-Modeling-GitBook/architecture-layer/technique-archimate/basics.md

 ## Extendability

-Another important concept of ArchiMate is its ability to be extended with overlays.
-In essence, an overlay is a specialization of the core ArchiMate framework where certain concepts are "specialized" into more applicable ones.
-The specialized concepts all properties of the parent concept.
-Overlays allow for reuse of the core Archimate specification in contexts that need a bit more refinement than its general purpose layer.
+Another important concept of ArchiMate is its ability to be extended with specializations.
+In essence, a specialization of the core ArchiMate framework is one where certain concepts are "specialized" into more applicable ones.
+The specialized concepts copies all properties of the parent concept.
+This allows for reuse of the core Archimate specification in contexts that need a bit more refinement than its general purpose layer.
 A good example of this is the ArchiMate "Risk & Security Overlay" which will be extensively covered in the next sections. [\[5\]](basics.md#references)

 ![Example of specialization using the Risk & Security Overlay](images/specialization-example.jpg)